arminas-a/multistep_application_form/readme.md

 9. No pre-made frameworks or templates are used.
 10. The final result is an archived file which opens a working application form.

-Value
+## Value

-This application could save some time for those given the same task.
-Most of the examples in internet relly on jQuery, which is not very useful regarding prohibition of framework/library usage.
+This application could save some time for those who are given similar pre-interview test as most of the examples in internet relly on jQuery, which is not very useful regarding prohibition of framework/library usage.

-Features
+## Instruction

 The validation model is dynamic.
 It supports additional inputs if you need to change the content.
-Make sure you use corrent classnames.
+Make sure you use corrent classnames and amount of tabs = steps.

-Instruction

-Built With
+## Built With

 HTML - Overall structure
 CSS - Style
 ES6 Javascript - Interaction

-License
+## License

 This project is licensed under the MIT License - see the LICENSE.md file for details